wiblingen/DASH-UPRAVA/README.md

 hotspot(s) powered on at night, since WPSD is [rolling release software](https://w0chp.net/musings/new-w0chp-pistar-dash-versioning-scheme/) - updates are rapid and frequent!

-## Uninstalling `W0CHP-PiStar-Dash`

-If you installed my software over an existing Pi-Star installation, it's super-simple...

-1. Run:

-    ```text
-    sudo WPSD-Installer -rd
-    ```

-    ...And the original Pi-Star Dashboard will be restored.
-Not sure why anyone would want to do this, though. `;^)`

 ## Features, Enhancements and Omissions (not an exhaustive list)